(Remote, Full Time, Anywhere)

 - Good documentation skill - since everything produced by the Product Designer is then used by the engineering team as functional designs for the solution and effectively as its production blueprint, it is absolutely essential that the person doing this job be able to document designs effectively and deliver them in an easily understandable and easy to break down process.

 We are a No-BS small business.
-The company has a little over 15 staff members working remotely all over the world and the owner is very heavily involved in running the business - there are no departments, little-to-no middle management, and thus no managers' egos that need to be appeased - bottom line, the job needs to get done and the deliverables need to be produced to a high quality and the production is all that matters - and that production is closely monitored by the business owner and is then used to evaluate employees and make decisions about them - the owner rewards effective producers and penalizes or expels ineffective ones.
+The company has around 20 staff members working remotely all over the world and the owner is very heavily involved in running the business - there are no traditional departments, little-to-no middle management, and thus no managers' egos that need to be appeased - bottom line, the job needs to get done and the deliverables need to be produced to a high quality and the production is all that matters - and that production is closely monitored by the business owner and is then used to evaluate employees and make decisions about them - the owner rewards effective producers and penalizes or expels ineffective ones.
 The following is expected of every single member of the organization:

 - Ability to manage your emotions and personal life effectively - as mentioned above, there is little middle management and no "nanny-like" HR managers in this company who take care of employees' feelings and emotions - this is a professional organization that produces deliverables and that's what it does - you are expected to take care of your emotional business in your personal life and treat this work professionally - and while we do welcome passion and excitement, we expect mature adults in this organization capable of managing themselves;